 Since 2016 we have been exploring the question of how better engagement between communities and schools, and more socially and culturally relevant learning could improve pupil outcomes with a group of pilot schools.
-You can read more about this work here.
+You can read more about our initial three year pilot of this work here.

-Outcomes from our work with primary schools over the past three years includes:
+Outcomes from our work with primary schools over the past four years includes:

 Improved pupil engagement and wellbeing.